Saif-000001/realtime-sign-language-detection/README.md

 - **Deployment:** Docker for containerization

 ## 🛠️ Setup and Installation
-Follow these steps to set up and run the Sign Language Detection application locally.
+Follow these steps to set up and run the Realtime-Sign-Language-Detection locally.

 ## Project Structure
 ```plaintext